Kåre Rødssæteren

 Both established players and technological, fast-growing companies do not achieve the desired growth.
 Often this is due to a lack of market penetration, internal conditions or other challenges that arise from international establishment and growth.
 Many questions and opportunities arise when you have to scale the business for greater volume, nationally or internationally.

 Capital management and measurement of the business in several dimensions are among the areas that are central to the growth phase.
-Very often, companies lose control over financial management due to a lack of scalability in accounting and financial functions, while at the same time the complexity of the organizational structure and environment increases.
-This can lead to the relevant decision-making basis disappearing in the amount of data and the necessary prioritization and adjustment of the strategy missing.
-Others have not succeeded in establishing management systems that make visible and explain why the company's growth is not happening, and therefore manage on gut feeling and hypotheses.
-A lack of financial management reduces the likelihood of succeeding in long-term growth.
+Very often, companies lose control over financial management due to a lack of scalability in accounting and financial functions.
+At the same time the complexity of the organizational structure and environment increases.
+This can cause the decision-making basis to disappear in large volumes of data.

-These are examples of questions you, as managing director, may be challenged on.
-Developing and maintaining a tailored management system with the most important key performance indicators is crucial for maintaining stakeholder trust in the managing director.
+This helps maintain stakeholder trust in the managing director.
 The company’s management system should have a holistic approach and be used continuously to measure and adjust the company’s development.
 This is a time-consuming task if done manually.

 Examples of services provided by BDO’s industry team: